 - a.
-ReWalk Robotics Ltd. ("RRL", and together with its subsidiaries, the "Company"), doing business as Lifeward, was incorporated under the laws of the State of Israel on June 20, 2001, and commenced operations on the same date.
-On January 29, 2024, the Company announced that it had rebranded as Lifeward and the subsidiaries of RRL were each renamed to reflect the new corporate identity. - b.
-RRL has three wholly owned (directly and indirectly) subsidiaries: (i) Lifeward Inc. ("LI") originally incorporated under the laws of Delaware on February 15, 2012 under the name of ReWalk Robotics, Inc., (ii) Lifeward GMBH ("LG") originally incorporated under the laws of Germany on January 14, 2013 under the name of ReWalk Robotics GMBH, and (iii) Lifeward CA, Inc. ("LCAI") originally incorporated in Delaware on October 21, 2004 under the name of Gravus, Inc., which was later changed to AlterG, Inc. on June 30, 2005. - c.
+Lifeward Ltd. ("LL," and together with its subsidiaries, the "Company") was originally incorporated under the laws of the State of Israel on June 20, 2001, and commenced operations on the same date under the name Argo Medical Technologies Ltd. This name was later changed to ReWalk Robotics Ltd. on June 18, 2014.
+On January 29, 2024, the Company announced that it had rebranded as Lifeward, with each subsidiary of LL renamed to reflect the new corporate identity.
+The Company officially changed its name to Lifeward Ltd. on September 10, 2024. - b.
+LL has three wholly owned (directly and indirectly) subsidiaries: (i) Lifeward Inc. ("LI") originally incorporated under the laws of Delaware on February 15, 2012 under the name of ReWalk Robotics, Inc., (ii) Lifeward GMBH ("LG") originally incorporated under the laws of Germany on January 14, 2013 under the name of ReWalk Robotics GMBH, and (iii) Lifeward CA, Inc. ("LCAI") originally incorporated in Delaware on October 21, 2004 under the name of Gravus, Inc., which was later changed to AlterG, Inc. on June 30, 2005. - c.
 The Company is a medical device company that designs, develops, and commercializes life-changing solutions that span the continuum of care in physical rehabilitation and recovery, delivering proven functional and health benefits in clinical settings as well as in the home and community.
 The Company's initial product offerings were the ReWalk Personal and ReWalk Rehabilitation Exoskeleton devices for individuals with spinal cord injury (collectively, the "SCI Products").
 These devices are robotic exoskeletons that are designed for individuals with paraplegia that use the Company's patented tilt-sensor technology and an on-board computer and motion sensors to drive motorized legs that power movement.
 These SCI Products allow individuals with spinal cord injury the ability to stand and walk again during everyday activities at home or in the community.

 The Company has sought to expand its product offerings beyond the SCI Products through internal development and distribution agreements.
-The Company has developed its ReStore Exo-Suit device, which it began commercializing in June 2019.
+The Company has developed its ReStore Exo-Suit device (the "ReStore"), which it began commercializing in June 2019.
 The ReStore is a powered, lightweight soft exo-suit intended for use during the rehabilitation of individuals with lower limb disabilities due to stroke.
 During the second quarter of 2020, the Company signed an agreement to distribute product lines in the United States.
 The Company is the exclusive distributor of the MYOLYN MyoCycle FES Pro cycles to U.S. rehabilitation clinics and for the MyoCycle Home cycles available to US veterans through VA hospitals.
 We refer to the MyoCycle devices as our "Distributed Product."